openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 This binding uses the Apple iCloud service for providing device based information such as battery details or location.
 To use this binding, you must have an apple account.

+The binding uses googles "[Geocode API](https://developers.google.com/maps/documentation/geocoding/)" to translate the coordinates into a address data.

 ## Supported Things

 The following devices are known to work with this binding: